Chirag-S-Kotian/genkart/README.md

 - **Trivy**: Container image vulnerability scanning in CI.
 - **SonarQube**: Code quality and security analysis in CI.
 - **Release Versioning**: Automated Helm chart and Docker tag versioning on main branch push.

 ---

+## DevOps Versioning & Cloud Deployments

+- **Automated versioning and Helm chart updates only occur on production (cloud) deployments.**
+- To trigger a version bump and update Docker/Helm tags, use the GitHub Actions workflow: **Release Versioning** → _Run workflow_ → set `environment` to `cloud`.
+- Local/dev deployments and regular pushes do **not** change the version or Helm chart tags.
+- This ensures version numbers only advance for production releases, keeping development and staging clean.

+---